imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate.html.markdown

 ## Import

-Incapsula Mutual TLS Imperva to Origin Certificate can be imported using `account_id` and `certificate_id`:
+Your Incapsula Mutual TLS Imperva to Origin Certificate can be imported using `account_id` and `certificate_id`:

 ```
 $ terraform import incapsula_mtls_client_to_imperva_ca_certificate.client_ca_certificate_1 account_id/certificate_id